mapolinario94/ECE570-Project/README.md

 2. Download the file pre_trained_models from the following link: https://purdue0-my.sharepoint.com/:f:/g/personal/mapolina_purdue_edu/EiUkMDTMEZNIrcMFIFXjLpEBeWa_njsFo_2gvLJIvcssjw?e=0wWxRV
-   (Note: the original pre-trained models for ANN VGG5 and VGG16 where obtained from https://github.com/nitin-rathi/hybrid-snn-conversion , but we modified their structure to be compatible with out implementation).
+   (Note: the original pre-trained models for ANN VGG5 and VGG16 where obtained from https://github.com/nitin-rathi/hybrid-snn-conversion , but we modified their structure to be compatible with our implementation).

 3. Initiate a Jupyter server.
 Then, run the notebooks provided in ./notebooks file. (
    Note: VGG5 and VGG16 could take several hours to complete